jspong/jspong.github.io/_posts/2020-03-23-markdown-notes.md

 layout: post
 tags: [productivity,timetracking,git]
 ---
-# Using Git and Markdown to Take Daily Notes for Self-Esteem and Profit.

 I've been struggling for a long time with staying focused: time tracking, note-taking, goal setting, finalizing tasks were all frequent stumbling blocks between myself and actually delivering results.

 One of these activities in particular has seemed to encourage and nurture the others: note taking.
 I can't not pay attention to what I'm doing if I'm writing about it.
 I can't pretend I don't waste time -- or that I haven't been spinning my wheels on the same problem -- if I have a written record of me doing it for weeks, or months.
 Or years.